MicrosoftDocs/azure-stack-docs/azure-local/manage/repair-server.md

         :::image type="content" source="./media/repair-server/delete-resource-lock-1.png" alt-text="Screenshot of deletion of resource lock on the faulty Azure Arc machine node." lightbox="./media/repair-server/delete-resource-lock-1.png":::

-    1. On the **Overview** page of the Azure Arc machine resource, in the right-pane, select Delete.
+    1. On the **Overview** page of the Azure Arc machine resource, in the right-pane, select **Delete**.
 This action should delete the faulty machine node.

         :::image type="content" source="./media/repair-server/delete-machine-node-resource-1.png" alt-text="Screenshot of deletion of faulty Azure Arc machine node." lightbox="./media/repair-server/delete-machine-node-resource-1.png":::